Activate PayPal for Shopify as a payment method

 PayPal is one of the most commonly used payment methods

 PayPal enjoys great popularity in online shopping.
 Buyer protection is an important argument for this success.
 Due to its widespread use, Shopify merchants are encouraged to offer PayPal as a payment method.
 This is because customers often abandon a purchase if they cannot find their preferred payment method in the checkout.
-However, PayPal unfortunately has some disadvantages for merchants.
+However, the payment service provider unfortunately has some disadvantages for merchants.

 Disadvantages of PayPal for Shopify merchants